Skip to Content

 The Cost

-The regular price for this dinner show is USD 55 per person plus gratuities.
-We booked our dinner on the second day of our cruise when the cruise line offered a discounted rate of USD 40.
+The regular price for this dinner show is USD 60 per person plus gratuities.
+We booked our dinner on a port day in Hiroshima, and benefited a 2-for-1 pricing.

 As the anticipation builds for the pocket-sized chef to create his magic, I examined the stark white place setting and minimalistic décor.
 Your plate is placed on a specific spot, and you’re informed not to move it.